tuproyecto/AD/README.md

 ## Development view <a name="development-view"></a>

-Descripción de la vista de desarrollo usada. dos modelos uno de componentes y uno de paquetes
+A continuación se describe la vista de desarrollo los modelos de componentes y paquetes.

 ### Models+ <a name="models-development-view"></a>
 ### Components <a name="models-component-development-view"></a>